Safety Guidelines

 ·Dehydration (usually a wilderness program concern, but can arise otherwise, for example with athletics and with students taking certain medications).

 Some of the guidelines we have suggested in other sections are beyond the current state of the art in this industry.
-In 2008, we will begin to request written information on conformity to our guidelines in general.
-We do not by any means anticipate or require over-all conformity to our guidelines, but we do believe there is great urgency in addressing these four primary causes of death in programs.
-However we believe guidelines addressing these four greatest areas of risk should be met by all.
+We are currently beginning to request written information on conformity to our guidelines in general.
+We do not by any means anticipate or require absolute conformity to all of our guidelines, but we do believe there is great urgency in addressing these four primary causes of death in programs.
+We do believe that any school or program in less than full compliance with our guidelines as they relate to those causes of death should not be entrusted with your children.

 In addition, while it rarely happens, there are instances of psychiatric de-compensation of young people in wilderness programs and other therapeutic and behavioral change settings.
 We believe that every such program needs an agreement with a hospital or other inpatient facility that will provide immediate admission and hospital level of care when such events occur.